 Search on Google for a local Car Key Man Auto Locksmith.

 This is normally the first thing people do, but we rank it in third place.
 Google is the perfect place to find your local Car Key Man Auto Locksmith, however it’s easy to get overwhelmed.
 We all love Google, it’s a goldmine of information and contact numbers, but the way advertising works can leave you making a bad choice on who to call.
 Let me explain.

 When you’ve lost your car keys, and need a local Car Key Man Auto Locksmith, you’d hope that the perfect, local expert would pop up as first choice.
 However, we all know this isn’t what happens.
 Google sells most of the first page to advertisers.
-These are companies that pay alot of money to get themselves on the first page, in Bold green and they are hoping you’ll click on them.
+These are national companies that pay a lot of money to get themselves on the first page, in Bold green and they are hoping you’ll click on them.
 We know this, because we’ve spent thousands of pounds in the past to be up there on the first page.